nvsx/t3install/steps/3-sitepackage.md

 *The sitepackage is respnsible for our website.*

-There a multiple ways to set up a sitepackage, e.g.
+There are multiple ways to set up a sitepackage, e.g.

 1. Create your own files
 2. Use https://sitepackagebuilder.com/